While we predominantly talk about the ‘mixed voice’, in the classical world this is most closely related to the idea of the “covered” sound.

-In the classical world there is this idea of the “covered” sound, and in a video I’ve linked below, Pavarotti demonstrates covered sound.
+In this video I’ve linked below, Pavarotti demonstrates exactly this covered sound.

 What this broadly translates to is a sound where the brashness of chest voice is rounded off as the voice ascends, to create a deep and powerful sound, but with appropriate darkness and brightness therein.
-The easiest way to demonstrates this is with a clip, and who better to demonstrate than Pavarotti himself!
+The easiest way to demonstrate this is with a clip, and who better to demonstrate than Pavarotti himself!

 The clip is only about a minute long, and you can hear his personality really show through in his analogies.
 Just over half way through is the demonstration, and you can really hear what he means by going from an open/too open sound to a “covered” sound here.
 Have a listen.